gazebosim/docs/dome/ros2_integration.md

 We started a bridge on `/keyboard/keypress` topic with message of type `Int32`.
 For ROS it is `std_msgs/msg/Int32` and for Ignition it is `ignition.msgs.Int32`

-In another terminal launch an Ignition Gazebo world, for example the `empty.sdf` world:
+In another terminal launch an Gazebo Sim world, for example the `empty.sdf` world:

 ```
 ign gazebo empty.sdf